Classes and objects,Object oriented programming terminology & Function Overloading

 Function overloading or method overloading refers to defining multiple methods with the same name but different parameter lists (number or type of parameters).
 However, Python does not support function overloading in the traditional sense like languages such as Java or C++.

-In Python, we can achieve similar behavior by using default arguments or variable-length arguments (e.g., *args
+In Python, we can achieve similar behavior by using default arguments or variable-length arguments (e.g., *args, **kwargs).

 Example of Function Overloading (Using Default Arguments):